San Francisco congestion pricing plan would charge high-income drivers

 SAN FRANCISCO, Calif. - Drivers who earn a high income would be charged for entering the city's downtown during peak times under a plan being considered by San Francisco transportation officials.

-It will take at least three to five years before the congestion pricing program to be implemented, said the San Francisco Municipal Transportation Agency.
+It will take at least three to five years before the congestion pricing program can be implemented, said the San Francisco County Transportation Agency.
 But the agency plans to present their policy recommendations by the end of 2021.

 If approved, drivers making more than $100,000 a year would need to pay $6.50 when entering the downtown area on weekdays during the morning and evening rush hours.

-The SMFTA proposed congestion pricing zone would include the Financial District, South of Market, Chinatown, and Tenderloin.
+The SFCTA proposed congestion pricing zone would include the Financial District, South of Market, Chinatown, and Tenderloin.
 They are also considering expanding the zone to include Mission Bay and North of Broadway.

+The SFCTA proposed congestion pricing zone would be in Northeastern San Francisco and is considering expanding it to Mission Bay and North of Boardway.
+(Photo: SFCTA)

 SEE ALSO: Vote to expand San Francisco's Slow Streets Program delayed